Barton Fink: Broadway and Hollywood

 Although Barton speaks frequently about his desire to help create "a new, living theater, of and about and for the common man," he does not recognize that such a theater has already been created: the films.
 In fact, he disdains this authentically popular form.
-On the other hand, the world of Broadway theater in Barton Fink is a place of high culture, where the creator believes most fully that his work embodies his own values.
+On the other hand, the world of Broadway theater in Barton Fink is a place of high culture, where the creator (Barton included) believes most fully that his work embodies his own values.
 Although he pretends to disdain his own success, Barton believes he has achieved a great victory with Bare Ruined Choirs.
 He seeks praise; when his agent Garland asks if he has seen the glowing review in the Herald, Barton says "No," even though his producer had just read it to him.
 Barton feels close to the theater, confident that it can help him create work that honors "the common man."
 The men and women who funded the production – "those people," as Barton calls them – demonstrate that Broadway is just as concerned with profit as Hollywood; but its intimacy and smaller scale allow the author to feel that his work has real value.

 Barton does not believe Hollywood offers the same opportunity.
 In the film, Los Angeles is a world of false fronts and phony people.
 This is evident in an early line of the screenplay (filmed, but not included in the theatrical release); while informing Barton of Capitol Pictures' offer, his agent tells him: "I'm only asking that your decision be informed by a little realism – if I can use that word and Hollywood in the same breath."
 Later, as Barton tries to explain why he is staying at the Earle, studio head Jack Lipnick finishes his sentence, recognizing that Barton wants a place that is "less Hollywood."
 The assumption is that Hollywood is fake and the Earle is genuine.
-Producer Ben Geisler takes Barton to lunch at a restaurant featuring a mural of the "New York Cafe," a sign of Hollywood's effort to replicate the authenticity of the East Coast of the United States.
+Producer Ben Geisler takes Barton to lunch at a restaurant featuring a mural of the "New York Cafe", a sign of Hollywood's effort to replicate the authenticity of the East Coast of the United States.
 Lipnick's initial overwhelming exuberance is also a façade.
 Although he begins by telling Barton: "The writer is king here at Capitol Pictures," in the penultimate scene he insists: "If your opinion mattered, then I guess I'd resign and let you run the studio.
 It doesn't, and you won't, and the lunatics are not going to run this particular asylum."